Vilonia High School: Curriculum

 Vilonia High School has been accredited by AdvancED (formerly North Central Association) since 1987.
 The assumed course of study follows the Smart Core curriculum developed the Arkansas Department of Education (ADE), which requires students to complete 22 credit units before graduation.
 Students engage in regular and Advanced Placement (AP) coursework and exams.
 Through a partnership with the University of Arkansas at Little Rock, students may also enroll in concurrent credit courses.

 Sports

 Vilonia High School offers a plethora of sports to play.
-The sports that the school offers are archery, baseball, basketball (boys/girls), bowling, cross country, football, fishing, golf, soccer, swimming, trap shooting, tennis, track and field, and volleyball.
+These include archery, baseball, basketball (boys/girls), bowling, cross country, football, fishing, golf, soccer, swimming, trap shooting, tennis, track and field, and volleyball.
 Vilonia is a part of the 5A West Conference which is determined by the Arkansas Activities Association.
 Football games take place at Phillip D. Weaver Memorial Stadium.
 The basketball team won the state championship in 1934.
 Additionally, the girls' basketball team won the Class "A" championship in 1971, after being runners-up in 1970.
+The boys bowling team won back-to-back state championships in 2005 and 2006.
 The baseball team won the 5A state championship game in 2017.
 The Vilonia track team has won three state championships, and two state runner ups in the last eight years.
 The softball team won back to back state championships in 2015 and 2016.